Learning the optimal scale for GWAS through hierarchical SNP aggregation: Application on real datasets

 To evaluate the performance of our method on real data, we performed GWAS analysis on datasets made available by~\citep{burton_genome-wide_2007}.
 The WTCCC data collection contains 17000 genotypes, composed of 3000 shared controls and 14000 cases representing 7 common diseases of major public health concern: inflammatory bowel disease (IBD), bipolar disorder (BD), coronary artery disease (CAD), hypertension (HT), rheumatoid arthritis (RA), and Type I (T1D) and Type II (T2D) diabetes.
 Individuals were genotyped with the Affymetrix GeneChip 500K Mapping Array Set and are represented by about 500,000 SNPs (before the application of quality control filters).
 In parallel to the analysis of the WTTCC data, we decided to assess our method on another dataset from a different study.
 The ankylosing spondylitis (AS) dataset consists of the French subset of the large study of the International Genetics of Ankylosing Spondylitis (IGAS) study \citep{IGAS_2013_identification}.
 For this subset, unrelated cases were recruited through the Rheumatology clinic of Ambroise Paré Hospital (Boulogne-Billancourt, France) or through the national self-help patients’ association: "Association Française des Spondylarthritiques".
 Population-matched unrelated controls were obtained from the "Centre d’Etude du Polymorphisme Humain", or were recruited as healthy spouses of cases.
 The dataset contains 408 cases and 358 controls, and each individual was genotyped for 116,513 SNPs with Immunochip technology.

 To remove the bias induced by population stratification in Genome-Wide analysis, we added the first 5 genomic principal components into the regression model as described in \citep{price_principal_2006}.
 Since the methods evaluated here do not deal with missing values, we chose to impute the missing genotypes with the most frequent genotypic value, $h_j$ observed for each $j$ SNP.
+For each each dataset, we filtered the values to keep only those SNPs having a MAF greater than $5\%$.
+The minor allele frequencies of each datasets are represented in Figure \ref{fig:histomaf}.

-We applied our cut level algorithm to find relevant clusters of SNPs and, as in Section \ref{sec:numsim}, we performed single marker analysis on single SNPs (SMA) and on groups of SNPs (SASA, SKAT, FAIS).
+We applied our cut level algorithm to find relevant clusters of SNPs and we performed single marker analysis on single SNPs (SMA) and on groups of SNPs (SASA, SKAT\textit{tree}, SKAT\textit{notree}).
 We then compared the significant associations detected by the different methods to reveal possible new associations with the phenotype.